tdpetrou/Advent-of-Code-Pandas/README.md

 * Your answer will be different than mine
 * Two parts to each problem

+## Current year

+Add the four digit year to the URL to access a specific year - https://adventofcode.com/2021

 ## Using Pandas

 * Tutorial is for experienced pandas users